Connected Data

-Website capabilities are approved actions from a connected website.
-They let Tropikal workflows read, draft, update, or publish only the website work that has been enabled for that connection.
+Connected Data is the approved business data from a connected website.
+It lets TROPIKAL workflows and website chat read, create, update, or delete only the objects that have been enabled for that connection.

 You do not need to manage the technical connection yourself.
-The Website dashboard checks the connection in the background, then shows whether the approved capabilities are ready to use.
+The Website dashboard checks the connection in the background, then shows whether the approved business objects are ready to use.

 Common examples include: